khalid-hussain/theprophetsprayer/README.md

   - Two people
   - Them
 - Come up with a consistent title case
-- Arabic font for HTML.
-Windows will use "Traditional Arabic" but this is not present on all systems.
 - Remove hamza transliteration if it comes at the end of a word.
 Example: _Irwāʾ al-Ghalīl_ --> _Irwā al-Ghalīl_.
 - Unify all references to Quranic chapters and verses.
-Consider cleaning up the reference style with regard to mentioning the total number of verses.
+Clean the reference style used to mention the number of verses.

 ## Cover